 Viagra should be used with caution in the following:

 Viagra must be obtained by prescription.
-There is important information your doctor needs to know about your health before the medicine is prescribed.
+There is important information your doctor needs to know about your health before the medication is prescribed.

 Possible side effects include: